ApiLogicServer/Docs/docs/App-Custom-Ontimize-Overview.md

 &nbsp;
 ### 3b.
 Edit the YAML Model

-Edit to remove unwanted entities, order columns, set templates, etc.
+Edit to remove unwanted entities, order columns, define column or page templates, etc.

 You can edit the ui/app/app_model.yaml file directly, or use the [provided model editor gui](#model-editor).